Team

 marta.mielicki@sri.com

-Marta Mielicki, Ph.D., is a cognitive psychologist and an education researcher with expertise in mathematics and metacognition as well as a former high-school math teacher.
-She studies how educators and caregivers can combat learners’ mathematical misconceptions and negative math attitudes, how math content can be structured and presented to optimize learning outcomes for diverse learners and how educators and families can support students’ self-guided learning.
-Read More.
+Marta Mielicki, PhD, is a cognitive psychologist and education researcher with expertise in mathematics and metacognition.
+She is also a former high school math teacher.
+She studies how educators and caregivers can combat learners’ mathematical misconceptions and negative math attitudes, how math content can be structured and presented to optimize learning outcomes for diverse learners, and how educators and families can support students’ self-guided learning.
+Read more.

 Arif Rachmatullah